 All of these achievements deduce why I am really interested in mechanical and electrical engineering, particularly that relates to astronomy.
 I wanted to expand further knowledge about maths and physics as I wanted to brainstorm and make a product that will benefit everyone in the future.
 Participating in guided projects will really help me to prepare a product that will benefit everyone in the society.
 Both mechanical and electrical engineering have led me to be really motivated to develop new solutions to everyday problems.
 I have decided to apply to University of ……… because of its strong academic reputation on mechanical and electrical engineering.

+Hey!
+So far, I like how concise and straightforward the essay is, it’s great that you kept yourself focused on the first part of the prompt.
+That being said, the essay so far hasn’t included Imperial College of London.
+One of the ways you can improve this part is by cutting down some part of your anecdote and including more of what you love from Imperial College of London.
+Relate what you like and how you want to pursue that passion in the university.
+You could even include specific classes or lecturers/instructors you love from your major.

+The great thing about personal statements is that you can add as much personality and self expression as you like.
+But at the same time, you must keep in mind what the reader would feel from this essay.
+Currently, what I see is just a ‘scholar’.
+I feel like you focused a lot on showing your study process and habits, but how does this make you different from another participant, for example?
+Show more of yourself, show adaptiveness, passion, determination, etc. What word describes you that you want people to get from this essay?
+Can’t wait to see your next work!